A million bucks to build it, another million to tear it out

 https://john-s-allen.com/blog/?p=1621

 p.
 15 — Falls due to streetcar or train tracks and other cycling surfaces, or “infrastructure” (What does that mean in this context?) are called collisions.
 They are not collisions, they are falls.
 Compare the distinction between a pedestrian’s trip-and-fall incident and a collision between a pedestrian and a vehicle.
-Calling falls collisions skews the results, making it look as though falls are less important, and collisions (with a vehicle, bicycle or pedestrian), more so.
+Describing falls as collisions skews the results, making it look as though falls are less important, and collisions (with a vehicle, bicycle or pedestrian), more so.

 p.
 16 — repeats the same photo of the two-way cycle track.